-How are spin classes going to operate when so many bikes are in one room?
+How are cycle classes going to operate when so many bikes are in one room?

 We are going to limit our cycle class participation by requiring a reservation prior to attending the class.
 We will also be spacing out seating to every other bike or every two bikes depending on spacing and will be removing seats from bikes to ensure adherence to distancing measures.

 How will the YMCA address social distancing with personal trainers?